DWKanas/READ.me-Generator/README.md

 ### Installation
         To install:
-        `sample`
+        `N/A`
 ### Usage
-        sample
+        N/A
 ### License
         N/A
 ### Contributing
-        sample
+        N/A
 ### Questions
-        For any other concerns, visit (https://github.com/sample, or email sample
+        For any other concerns, visit (https://github.com/DWKanas, or email dkanas0122#gmail.com

+### Screenshot